-Emily Ball is one of our current Senior Editors, and she works almost exclusively on our Flying Eye titles.
+Emily is our Senior Editor, and she works almost exclusively on our Flying Eye titles.
 She works with authors and illustrators from the commissioning stage to the moment the book is sent to print.
 She has a Masters in Children’s Literature from the University of Reading, and previously worked at Scholastic’s London branch.

 Take a read below to see Emily’s advice on our submissions policies, and how best to present your work when contacting a publisher.